 Course: A row of shingles or roll roofing running horizontally along the roof.

-Cricket: A peaked saddle construction at the back of a chimney to prevent the accumulation of snow and ice and redirect water around the chimney.
+Cricket: A peaked saddle construction at the back of a chimney.
+Prevents snow and ice from piling up, and redirects water around the chimney.

 Cutout: The unobstructed sections of a strip shingle between the tabs.